 We also place high expectations of excellence and ethical conduct on our suppliers, who are expected to act in a way that is consistent with our principles and values.
-Likewise, GM employees must hold suppliers with whom they work accountable for acting in a manner that is consistent with our Code of Conduct, Winning With Integrity.
+Likewise, GM employees must hold suppliers they work with accountable for acting in a manner that is consistent with our Code of Conduct, Winning with Integrity.

-Beyond our Code of Conduct, we outline our expectations for supplier conduct in purchase contract terms and conditions, which clearly state our prohibition against any use of child labor or any other form of forced or involuntary labor, abusive treatment of employees or corrupt business practices in the supplying of goods and services to us.
-Furthermore, our contracts lay out expectations for lawful compliance with data protection and privacy, wages, hours and conditions of employment, subcontractor selection, discrimination, occupational health/safety and motor vehicle safety.
-We request that all of our direct suppliers certify compliance with these provisions of our contract.
-We follow up with those suppliers who do not confirm compliance.
-We also provide for our suppliers access to the GM Aware Line, Speak Up for Safety, Global Response Incident Reporting and other means to raise concerns.
+Our Supplier Code of Conduct and supplier contracts set forth expectations for ethical social, business and environmental practices; our major suppliers must certify compliance.
+Beyond our Supplier Code of Conduct, we outline our expectations for supplier conduct in purchase contract terms and conditions, which clearly state our prohibition against any use of child labor or any other form of forced or involuntary labor, abusive treatment of employees or corrupt business practices in the supplying of goods and services to us.
+Furthermore, our contracts lay out expectations for lawful compliance with data protection and privacy; wages; hours and conditions of employment; subcontractor selection; anti-discrimination; occupational health/safety and motor vehicle safety.

 Compliance within our supply chain is mandatory.
 When suppliers act responsibly, we reward them with greater business opportunities.
 Conversely, when suppliers act in a noncompliant manner, they may lose current work, future opportunities and/or their contract can be terminated.
 We monitor and receive feedback on supplier performance through various tools such as Strategic Supplier Engagement and supplier business review meetings.
 Our Supplier of the Year program recognizes best performers.

-Across the globe, we hold various workshops and provide external training to improve supplier operations, primarily in the areas of efficiency, environmental management, workplace conditions, ethics and human rights.
+Across the globe, we hold various webinars and provide external training to improve supplier operations, primarily in the areas of environmental management, workplace conditions, ethics and human rights.

-Industry collaboration groups are a primary forum for developing and sharing responsible supply chain practices across other automotive OEMs, Tier I and sub-tier suppliers.
-For example in the U.S., we are actively engaged in the AIAG and leverage its sponsored membership program to enable free membership for small sub-tier suppliers.
-This allows key information and tools such as responsible supply chain training materials, self assessments, best practices and standards, currently available to Tier I suppliers, to cascade to the sub-tier supply base.
-Each tier is responsible to ensure that their sub-tiers have compliance programs.
-We also require all of our supplier quality employees who visit supplier facilities to take AIAG training regarding responsible working conditions, including child labor.
+Industry collaboration groups are a primary forum for developing and sharing responsible supply chain practices across other automotive OEMs, Tier I and subtier suppliers.
+For example, in the U.S., GM employees maintain leadership positions in AIAG, provide direct financial support to the organization and leverage our sponsored membership program to enable free membership for small subtier suppliers.
+This allows key information and tools, such as responsible supply chain training materials, self- assessments, best practices and standards, currently available to Tier I suppliers, to cascade to the subtier supply base.
+We also require all of our supplier quality employees who visit supplier facilities to take AIAG training regarding responsible working conditions, including child/slave labor.